 It’s one of the best summertime weekend trips from San Francisco.
 You can visit North or South Lake Tahoe or even explore the Nevada side or the lake!

-Carson Valley, Nevada is an awesome outdoor adventure town only 20 minutes from South Lake Tahoe – and there are wild horses, y’all.
-We usually stay near South Lake Tahoe, so here are our favorite things to do in South Lake Tahoe.
+We usually stay near South Lake Tahoe, so here are our favorite things to do nearby:

-- For a much heavier meal, Himmel Haus has incredible German food and a fantastic German and Belgian beer selection.
+- For apres-ski carbs, head to Himmel Haus for incredible German food and a fantastic German and Belgian beer selection.

 - Pick up some fresh cobbler a la mode at Aloha Ice Cream and Dessert Spa, and then head across the street for an incredible view of the lake at sunset!